muratk3n/thirdwave/en/README.md

 demand.

 This speaks to the versatility of the approach..
-H2 can be stored in huge amounts, transported with ease, and in a certain type of usages, yes, it can also act like a battery.
+H2 can be stored in huge amounts, transported with ease, and in certain type of usages, yes, it can also act like a battery.

 "With Texan power outages hitting the headlines this week, it’s worth